christian-cahig/apf-primer/apf-procedure/anticipate-injs.md

 \end{aligned}
 ```

-The anticiapted changes in total injections by the generators can then be approximated *naively* as
+The anticipated changes in total injections by the generators can then be approximated *naively* as

 ```{math}
 :label: mol-change-in-c-naive